Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 ## What does Premium subscription cost?
 The pricing for Premium subscriptions is currently under evaluation.
 To get the most accurate and up-to-date information regarding the cost of Premium, we kindly request you to email our support team at support@epicweb.se

+## Will the data be used as part of the learning data for ChatGPT?
+No, OpenAI will not use data submitted by customers via our API to train or improve our models.
+Source: https://openai.com/policies/api-data-usage-policies

+## Do you offer EU data residency?
+Not presently.
+OpenAI continue to explore the feasibility and impact of enabling localized data storage.